In Asia, is Thailand the best country to teach English in?

 Those people who have worked in Thailand, Japan and Korea are almost unanimous in their verdict - You may have a nicer lifestyle in Thailand but in the money stakes, just about everywhere else is better.

-There are many jobs in Thailand that pay between 25,000 and 40,000 baht a month.
+There are many jobs in Thailand that still pay between 25,000 and 40,000 baht a month.
 Teachers were earning that sort of money back in the early 90's.
 I know, I was one of them.
 Those people who claim that teaching salaries in Thailand haven't risen in almost 20 years could well have a point.

 Is it a wise idea to get a TEFL certificate before I start looking for work?